GAM-team/GAM/wiki/GamUpdates.md

 ### 7.10.02

+Added option `labelids <LabelIdList>` to all commands that process messages;
+this option causes GAM to only return messages with labels that match all of the specified label IDs.

 Updated `gam <UserTypeEntity> print|show forms` to always display `isPublished` and `isAcceptingResponses` in `publishSettings/publishState` regardless of their value;
 the API doesn't return these values when they are False.